keltia/fetiche-rs/scripts/README.md

 It uses `curl(1)` in a forever `while` loop, transforming the JSON into JSONL for usability.

+- `avionix-pipeline.sh`

+Simple shell script that converts, archives and imports Avionix data.

+We use `bdt(1)` to convert the JSONL files into CSV and Parquet, then we use `import-avionix.py` to import the CSV file into the `avionix_raw` table.
+The Parquet file is archived in a separate directory.

 ## Python (both Windows and UNIX)

 - `import-adsb.py`